Community Service Hours

 Remember… The more hours you complete, the more attractive your résumé will be to prospective schools and employers.

-Before you begin to volunteer, you may wish to:
+Before you begin, you may wish to:

 - Take the time to consider what you want to do and what you want to learn.